Summer movies of 2001: Star power after all these years

 Kidman was by no means a stranger to the film world when the summer of 2001 rolled around.
 She'd been working since 1983, per IMDB, and was a mainstay after the arrival of Dead Calm in 1989.
 Both films in '01 proved her box office clout and helped launch her career to another level.
 There was also an Oscar-nomination for her performance in Moulin Rouge.
 Though she did not win, Kidman later won in 2003 for her performance as Virginia Woolf in The Hours.

-She was not the only performer from the summer films of 2001 that would later go on to a win an Oscar.
-Some were still fairly new on the scene in that summer, while others had been working for years.
+She was not the only performer from the summer films of 2001 who would later go on to a win an Oscar.
+Some were fairly new on the scene that summer, while others had been working for years.

 Renée Zellweger also received a nomination from a film that summer with her performance in Bridget Jones's Diary.
-She also did not win at the 2002 awards ceremony but would win best supporting actress at the 2004 ceremony for her performance in Cold Mountain.
+She also did not win at the 2002 awards ceremony but won Best Supporting Actress at the 2004 ceremony for her performance in Cold Mountain.

 Zellweger added a second Oscar statue when she won in 2020 for her performance as Judy Garland in Judy.